-We have audited the financial statements of Promise House, Inc. (the "Organization") (a nonprofit organization), which comprise the statement of financial position as of August 31, 2013, and the related statements of activities, changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dates January 29, 2014.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Promise House, Inc. (the "Organization") (a nonprofit organization), which comprise the statement of financial position as of August 31, 2014, and the related statements of activities, changes in net assets, functional expenses and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated January 26, 2015.